-U.S. Coast Guard Launches Rescue After Boat Catches Fire Off California
+U.S. Coast Guard Searches For Dozens Missing After Diving Boat Catches Fire

 Multiple rescue agencies are involved the operation to assist people in "distress," Coast Guard officials said.
 But it was a Good Samaritan pleasure craft called Great Escape that helped evacuate the five crew members.

-The Ventura County Fire Department said firefighters responded to calls about flames aboard the dive boat at approximately 3:28 a.m. local time.
+The Ventura County Fire Department said firefighters responded to calls about flames aboard a dive boat named The Conception at approximately 3:28 a.m. local time.
 Capt.
 Brian McGrath tells NPR's Steve Inskeep that firefighters put out the fire, but that the boat has sunk.

 "We were able to extinguish the fire before it got to the water line but a couple waves were able to take on the boat," he added.